altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 "A::Did you get it?"
 "K::Spear?"
 *Sonny tilted her head quizzically*
-"FL__F::The one that...?"
+~Martha heard chittering coming from the ceiling~ "FL__F::The one that...?"
+~Alacira pressed on~
 "A::Did you find it, Martha?"
-"M::That one."
+"M::Yeah, that one."
 ~Alacira was nearly shouting~
 "A::Martha!"
 "M::Yes, I got it."
-"A::Good.
+"A::Good."
+~Alacira visibly relaxed~
-Not having a ship is really inconvenient.
+"A::Not having a ship is really inconvenient.
-Just keep it safe for now."
+Just keep it safe for now.
+What's this about a spear?"
 *Flanagan waved for her to sit down*
-"FL__F::We have bigger worries.
+"FL__F::That spear was supposed to funnel the algera into martha here.
-Al-tok has a direct connection to every human heart.
+She modified it, and now Al-tok has a direct connection to every human heart.
 Martha, what happened?"
 'R::We happened, I...'
 *Rossin smiled weakly*